seungryong/LAF/README.md

 python evaluate.py
 ```

-It evaluates the LAF-Net on KITTI 2015 benchmarks.
+It evaluates the LAF-Net on KITTI 2015 benchmark.
 Please see the paper for details.

 ## Training ##
 Launch the following command: